datatrail-jhu/00_intro/scripts/01_account_setup_script.md

 But, be sure that whatever name you choose, you would be comfortable sharing it with your boss or family member.
 Usernames with nicknames or profanity are *not* a good idea.

+In the next two lessons, we will you set up with not only a Google account, but also accounts with Linked In, Twitter, slack, r studio cloud, data camp and github.
+We'll explain what each of these is used for and get you all set up.
+These will all be used throughout the program and are regularly used by data scientists.